fishes text index | photo index

 Where seen?
 This rotund fish with a woeful expression is hard to spot.
 It looks just like an algae-covered stone.
 Rather large, it is probably quite common but often overlooked.
 It is sometimes seen on some of our shores, near coral rubble and reefs as well as among rocks in deeper waters near seagrasses.
 One was seen 'climbing' among long Tape seagrass, clinging on with its 'paws'.

-Features: To about 18cm, those seen range from tiny ones about 5cm long to large ones about 15cm long.
-It has pale translucent black-ringed spots on the tail fin.
-The body colour is highly variable.
+Features: Those seen about 6-10cm long, can grow to 18cm.
+Distinguished by the pale translucent black-ringed spots on the tail fin.
+Body globular, colour is highly variable: usually mottled and matching the surroundings but also bright blue, orange, purple, green.
 Lacks scales and has a loose prickly skin instead.
 It waddles over the surface using its pectoral fins which have 'elbows' and ends in grasping 'paws' that can clutch bits of rubble.
+One was seen 'climbing' long seagrass with its 'paws'.
 It also has clasping pelvic fins on the underside of the body.

-Like others in the family, it has a lure at the top of the head to attract prey within striking distance.
+Fishing with a lure: Like others in the family, it has a lure at the top of the head to attract prey within striking distance.
 We have observed one frogfish 'suck' small fishes into its huge mouth simply by opening it.
 The frogfish itself didn't move towards the prey!
 The capture is so rapid that it's over in a blink of an eye.
+Some have white markings on the inside of the mouth, perhaps this also lures prey to come closer?

 Sometimes mistaken for stonefish and scorpionfishes.
 Here's more on how to tell apart fishes that look like stones.